96ibman/inceptionv3-flower-recognition/README.md

 Test accuracy: 0.8812785148620605
 ```
 ## Note
-This model is deployed in s streamlit app in this [repo](https://github.com/96ibman/streamlit-flower-recognition)
+This model is deployed in a streamlit app in this [repo](https://github.com/96ibman/streamlit-flower-recognition)

 ## Authors
 - [Ibrahim Nasser](https://github.com/96ibman)